Ibrahim Sangare: Manchester United and Chelsea interested in PSV and Ivory Cost midfielder

 The Ivory Coast international was a regular for PSV last season, playing 49 times in all competitions as Roger Schmidt's side won the Dutch cup, finished second to Erik ten Hag's Ajax in the league and reached the quarter-finals of the Europa Conference League.

-Sangare spent most of the season playing as the defensive midfielder in Schmidt's 4-3-3 formation, but did manage to contribute four goals and four assists across all competitions.
+Sangare spent most of the season playing as the defensive midfielder in Schmidt's 4-3-3 formation, with the graphic below showing how he excelled in a number of key metrics.

 Chelsea are once again able to operate in the transfer market after the sanctions placed on the club by the UK government were lifted when the Todd Boehly-led consortium completed its takeover of the club from Roman Abramovich last month.